 - Weight: you’re holding this thing up, waving it around, and keeping it in motion.
 If the dryer is heavy, you’re going to have a bad time.
 You should aim for a lighter type of dryer if you have a lot of hair that takes a long time to dry.

 Picking out a hair dryer isn’t rocket science.
 You know your hair.
 It grows out of your hair, after all.
-Just look for the type of dryer that best fits your needs, and you’ll be fine.
+Just look for the type of dryer that best fits your needs.
+For better results, consider a good heat protectant spray, just use it before blowing dry your hair and you’ll be fine.
 Remember to be wary of heat damage, and take good care of your hair.